polkascan/py-substrate-metadata-docs/docs/kusama/staking.md

 ### Ledger
  Map from all (unlocked) &quot;controller&quot; accounts to the info regarding the staking.

+ Note: All the reads and mutations to this storage *MUST* be done through the methods exposed by [`StakingLedger`] to ensure data and lock consistency.

 #### Python
 ```python
 result = substrate.query(